HIE-Whitepaper

 This profile is based on the reality that health information sharing relies on different granularities of exchange:

-This profile defines rules to ensure consistency and traceability of information used for clinical decisions.
-When a data element is accessed by a Clinical Data Consumer, identifiers from that data element can be used to access one or more documents in which this data element was originally recorded, providing a valuable broader clinical context.
+The (mXDE) Profile defines rules to ensure consistency and traceability of information used for clinical decisions.
+When a data element is accessed by a Clinical Data Consumer (mXDE) Profile assures that all FHIR Resources made availalbe have Provenance linkage to the document(s) in which this data element was originally recorded, providing a valuable broader clinical context.

 The flows of information are depicted in the Figure 4-1: